oscar-bender-stone/honors-thesis/source/3_information_systems.typ

     uncomputable means, that still adds "extra" to the search itself.

     - Note that <= here is NOT necesarially implication; we are more thinking about a rough _measure_ of being an _exact_ trace of a TM

-    - Blum says you can always do better (_in general_).
+    - Blum @blum_speedup says you can always do better (_in general_).

+      - Cite example: palindromes!
+Easy to discuss on efficiency

-    TODO: show that this corresponds to _shorter traces_, fixing the main measure as the size of the trace.
+    - TODO: show that this corresponds to _shorter traces_, fixing the main measure as the size of the trace.
 Again, to separate _query_ from _search_, we do NOT want to involve any aspect of time, so the main other attribute is the space itself.
-(But we'll refine this!)

   - Our goal: how to organize when we have a *space* of things like (1) that are _interconnected_?